ehsanmqn/Ostadkar/README.md

-The OstadKar interview project to demonestrating MongoDB experience
+A very simple project to working with MongoDB in Django

 ## Table of contents